Candy Cane Cookies

 Shape the Cookies:

-To make each candy cane cookie, take one teaspoon of each color of cookie dough.
+To make each candy cane cookie, take one heaping teaspoon of each color of cookie dough.
 Roll each teaspoon of dough into a ball.
-Then roll the balls into 4-inch ropes.
+Then roll the balls into 5-inch ropes.
 Lay the two ropes (one of each color) next to each other and gently twist them together.
 Then bend over the top to form the candy cane shape.

 Bake the Cookies:

-Bake the cookies on baking sheets lined with parchment paper for 9 minutes, or until set and barley golden on the bottom.
+Bake the cookies on baking sheets lined with parchment paper for 8-10 minutes, or until set and barley golden on the bottom.
 Be careful not to overbake the cookies.

 As soon as the candy cane cookies come out of the oven, sprinkle them with the peppermint sugar.
 You want to sprinkle the topping on when the cookies are warm because it sticks to the cookies better that way.

-Baking Tips for Candy Cane Sugar Cookies
+Baking Tips for Candy Cane Cookies

 • This recipe calls for almond extract.
 If you prefer more peppermint flavor you can replace the almond extract with peppermint extract.